fashaikh/SlackOutputBinding/readme.md

 Creates a pre signed Url for any bucketName and objectKey in the S3 bucket you own

 #### BlobTriggerToS3:
-Reads from Azure Storage tos3/ container and makes a copy in AWS S3 fromazure/ folder (all in one line)
+Reads from Azure Storage `tos3/container` and makes a copy in AWS S3 `fromazure/folder` (all in one line)
     The main limitations are:
     1) Cannot trigger on S3 blob creates, only can use them as input or outputs
     2) Cannot use dynamic S3 path names for input, only available for output